 First impressions count!
 It’s said that within the first 30 seconds of meeting you, interviewers have already started to form an opinion about your suitability for the role.

 Make sure you dress appropriately and look the part.
-Every workplace has a different culture, so it’s best to play safe and avoid excessive jewellery, body piercings, make up, bold hairstyles, etc.
+Every workplace has a different culture, so it’s best to play safe and avoid excessive jewellery, body piercings, make up, bold hairstyles.

-Offer a firm handshake (but don’t crush their hand!), and make appropriate eye contact with the interviewer.
+Offer a firm handshake and make appropriate eye contact with the interviewer.